snowplow/documentation/docs/pipeline-components-and-applications/right-to-be-forgotten-spark-application/index.md

 ---
-title: "Right to be Forgotten Spark Application"
+title: 'Right to be Forgotten Spark Application'
-date: "2021-03-26"
+date: '2021-03-26'
 sidebar_position: 1010
 ---